erinkelsey/web-frontend-basics/uhost-landing-page/README.md

 sticky -> combination of relative and fixed. acts like a fixed element once a certain border is reached. element stops being fixed once it reaches the end of the content of its parent element.

+margin: auto -> center elements on page. only works for block level elements with an explicitly assigned width.

 ## Units and Sizes

 pixels (px) -> absolute length. mostly ignores user setting.